datastax/kafka-sink/changelog/README.md

 - [bug] KAF-59: LifeCycleManager.stopTask has a race condition
 - [task] KAF-62: Update dependencies to released driver versions
 - [new feature] KAF-60 Make BoundStatements limit for the batches configurable
+- [bug] KAF-64: BoundStatementProcessor should not block indefinitely

 ### 1.0.0-alpha3
 - [bug] KAF-39: Partitions don't rebalance in distributed mode across multiple workers